Japan has the most beds per capita in the developed world. So why is its health system crashing? - KESQ

 “I wondered if I would wake up tomorrow,” said the 32-year-old, who asked not to be identified because of the stigma Covid-19 carries in Japan.

-When her conditioned worsened, she called the public health center in Hyogo Prefecture for assistance but she said no one answered her calls.
+When her condition worsened, she called the public health center in Hyogo Prefecture for assistance but she said no one answered her calls.

 Instead, she had to isolate in her tiny bedroom, while her children, age 3 and 6, slept alone in the living room for nearly two weeks.
 Her mother would drop off food for the family, but could not stay because the children had been exposed to the virus, and they couldn’t get tested for nearly a week.
 Su said she communicated with her children via a tablet — and could often hear them fighting.